-Many practices fail in their dealings with human resources issues because little long-term preparation or consideration is given to it.
-Dealing directly with employee complaints without taking personal offense to the complaints is extremely helpful.
-Physicians should not be frightened by the prospect of dealing with human resource issues.
+Many practices fail in their human resources area because little long-term preparation or consideration is given to it.
+Physicians should not be frightened by the prospect of dealing with human resources issues.
 Understandably, people have increased anxiety when dealing with issues for which they have no formal training.
-However, knowing what you do not know and seeking out and listening to good legal advisors go a long way in protecting your interests.
+However, knowing what you do not know and seeking good legal advice go a long way in protecting your interests.
 Know the federal and state labor laws and follow them.

 The simplest advice is to use common sense in establishing consistent rules in this area.
-Be honest, fair, and above all, consistent in dealing with all staff.
+Be honest, fair and, above all, consistent in dealing with all staff.
 This approach will generally protect a practice from any potential prolonged legal entanglements that might come up when dealing with employees.
+Deal directly with employee complaints without taking personal offense.
 It is essential to clearly document how any complaint was raised and how the review was handled.

 A physician/owner of a practice would be wise to create an unbiased employee position to be the human resources officer for the practice.
 This position creates an opportunity for staff to voice their complaints without fear of reprisal if they feel they are being treated unfairly.
-This officer can obtain appropriate training fairly easily from a variety of sources, such as locally sponsored labor attorney practices and local medical societies.
+This officer can obtain appropriate education fairly easily from a variety of sources, such as locally sponsored labor attorney practices and local medical societies.
+Larger practices will want to consider hiring a human resources manager with a degree in the field.

-Staff need to feel that they will be treated fairly and equally, with no perception of favoritism.
+Staff needs to feel that they will be treated fairly and equally, with no perception of favoritism.
 Personnel issues and performance issues are best dealt with early and directly.
-A conversation between the human resource person and a staff member may eliminate the problem immediately.
-Procrastination is detrimental to the resolution of any performance issue.
-Rigidity is not advised either.
-Many times a staff member may be experiencing a difficult time in their personal life.
-Exercising understanding and patience during these difficult times will allow valued staff to work though their problem while remaining employed.
+A conversation between the human resources representative and a staff member may eliminate any problems immediately.
+Procrastination is detrimental to resolving any performance issue, and rigidity is not advised, either.
+Many times a staff member may be experiencing a difficult time in his/her personal life.
+Exercising understanding and patience during these difficult times will allow valued staff to work though the problem while remaining employed.
+Physician owners or their human resources staff should become familiar with the federal and state Family Medical Leave Act (FMLA) regulations.

-As mentioned above, a proactive approach to human resource issues is essential.
+As mentioned above, a proactive approach to human resources issues is essential.
 Clearly defining your expectations and goals is necessary to avoid confusion or conflict.
 This is another area where having clearly defined written job descriptions will be helpful.

-Another way to establish long-term expectations and employee rules is by creating an employee handbook.
-This is a document that clearly states all practice policies and expectations and is essential for every medical practice.
+To establish long-term expectations and employee rules, create an employee/personnel policy manual.
+(See sample provided at the end of this chapter.)
+This is a document that clearly states all practice policies and expectations and is essential for every business.
 It is not an employee contract, but rather a guideline that outlines the practice's expectations for professional standards and behavior of all staff members.
 It should clearly state what the employee benefits are and when an employee qualifies for those benefits.
-It should state the practice's obligation to the employee in any anticipated circumstance, such as practice closings due to weather and employee disability, illness, or pregnancy.
-The employee handbook must be reviewed and revised periodically to maintain relevance for a growing practice.
+It also must state the practice's obligation to the employee in any anticipated circumstance, such as practice closings due to weather and employee disability, illness or pregnancy.
+The employee manual must be reviewed and revised periodically to maintain relevance for a growing practice.